Playspecs

 | Schedule / triggers | Optional automation (cron, VCS push).
 Applies to Tricks. |

 Re-launch the same Playspec months later and you get an equivalent environment.
-The Template Version is frozen; the variables are stored; the Marquee is named.
+The Template Version is frozen; the variables are stored; you pick the Marquee at launch.

 Launching